C-Pro/wallet-test/README.md

 Accounts can be identified uniquely and have currency and amount assigned to them.

-Two accounts (current limitation) can participate in a payment operation where one account is a buyer (loses amount) and other is a seller (gains amount).
+Two accounts (current limitation) can participate in a payment operation where one account is a buyer (loses amount) and another is a seller (gains amount).
 Amount gained is equal to amount lost.
 Payment operation can be performed only when buyer has enough money (amount greater or equal to payment amount) in a payment currency.

 Multiple pairs of accounts can request payment operations at the same time.
 One account can participate in multiple payment operations at the same time.
 There should not be any race conditions during multiple parallel operations.

 Service should provide HTTP API for the following list of operations:

 * listing of accounts
-* creating account account
+* creating new account
 * listing of payments
 * making payment